 Visiting and staying

 Extend your visit to the Geopark and its waterfalls by staying in Upper Teesdale.
-The Langdon Beck Hotel is on the road to Cauldron Snout and the High Force Hotel is just next to the High Force waterfall.
-Both serve food and offer overnight accommodation.
+High Force Hotel is just next to the High Force waterfall.
+Book now.